Bhoy1/Prime_env/README.md

 -  **90% Accuracy** (9/10 correct)
 -  Average Reward: 0.9 / 1.0
 - Successfully answers questions about bills, votes, reports, and congressional proceedings
+- Will expand to more questions, various levels of questions, etc

 ## Project Structure